The Princess Bride: Soundtrack

 The original soundtrack album was composed by Mark Knopfler of Dire Straits.
 It was released by Warner Bros.
 Records in the United States and Vertigo Records internationally in November 1987.
-The album contains the song "Storybook Love", performed by Willy DeVille and produced by Mark Knopfler.
+The album contains the song "Storybook Love", performed by Willy DeVille and produced by Knopfler.
 It was nominated for an Academy Award for Best Original Song at the 60th Academy Awards.

-In his audio commentary of the film on the special edition DVD, director Rob Reiner said that only Knopfler could create a soundtrack to capture the film's quirky yet romantic nature.
+In his audio commentary of the film on the special edition DVD, director Reiner said that only Knopfler could create a soundtrack to capture the film's quirky yet romantic nature.
 Reiner was an admirer of Knopfler's work but did not know him before working on the film.
 He sent the script to him hoping he would agree to score the film.
 Knopfler agreed on one condition: that somewhere in the film Reiner would include the baseball cap (which had been modified to say "USS Ooral Sea OV-4B") he wore as Marty DiBergi in This Is Spinal Tap.
 Reiner was unable to produce the original cap, but did include a similar cap in the grandson's room.
 Knopfler later said he was joking.